|AT A GLANCE||PRICING||HEADLINE|

 In the event that you keep your new mattress, the industry standard for warranty length is 10 years.
 If you see a bed with a shorter warranty (especially a latex bed), you should do a double take and consider a different option, unless it’s a cheap, budget mattress.
 Let’s put it this way, of the dozens of mattresses we’ve compared and reviewed, very few offer less than a 10-year warranty.
 In fact, for this list, the majority of the beds have warranties well in excess of 10 years.

 Avocado is marketed as a green mattress with environmentally-friendly, non-toxic materials.
-This is a bed that combines pocketed coils, latex foam, New Zealand wool, and organic cotton.
+This is a bed that combines pocketed coils, latex foam, wool imported from India, and organic cotton.
 Altogether, it is 11” thick (13” if you get the optional topper) and is tailor made for back, stomach, and combination sleepers.

 If you get the standard model, it will be a pretty firm mattress and will only be suitable for back and stomach sleepers.
 However, if you add on the topper (which costs extra), the bed will be a bit softer and can then accommodate combination sleepers that like to rotate between several sleeping positions at night.